 Payments Could be $0

-Borrowers who earn the federal minimum wage, which is currently $7.25 per hour, and work 40 hours per week earn less than 150% of the poverty line for a family of one.
+Borrowers who earn the federal minimum wage, currently $7.25 per hour, and work 40 hours per week earn less than 150% of the poverty line for a family of one.
 Borrowers who earn $15 per hour earn less than 150% of the poverty line for a family of three.

 See also: My IDR Payment is $0.
 Now What?